prerak12agarwal/GA_DSI_Projects/README.md

 - Exploratory Data Analysis (EDA) with Pandas
 - Data Visualization with Matplotlib & Seaborn
 - Basic Statistics (Distributions, Hypothesis Testing, etc.)

+## Project 2: Ames Housing Data Analysis and Modelling

+### Problem Statement

+Using the information in the Ames Housing Dataset, is it possible to **predict the housing sale prices for houses in Ames, IA, USA (by employing different Machine Learning techniques)**?
+If yes, **how accurately can these housing sale prices be predicted?**

+### Executive Summary

+The Ames Housing Dataset containing observations of housing sales in Ames, Iowa, USA between 2006 and 2010 is given.
+I'll seek to apply different machine learning techniques to predict the sale price of houses based on their features.
+For ease of organization and understanding, the project has been divided into 3 separate Jupyter notebooks.

+In order to predict the housing sale prices, I employ different methods of feature selection and machine learning techniques in this project.
+Some of the techniques/models employed in this project are:
+- Multiple Linear Regression
+- Regularization (Lasso, Ridge & ElasticNet)
+- Recursive Feature Elimination with Cross-Validation (RFECV)
+- Grid Search with Cross-Validation (GridSearchCV)
+- Sequential Feature Selector

+Each of the models built are evaluated using metrics such as R^2 score, Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) to explain how well the models may generalize to new data.